Home » Recipes » Course » Dips » 5 Minute Pea Hummus with Avocado

 How to make it

-Get the drained peas into the bowl of your food processor along with garlic and spring onion.
-Scoop the avocado flesh from the skin into the bowl then add the lemon juice, olive oil and salt.
-Blitz for 2 minutes until a creamy hummus forms (to make sure it blends evenly, scrape down the sides of the bowl a couple of times throughout the blending).
+Add the drained peas into the bowl of your food processor along with garlic, scallions, avocado, lemon juice, olive oil and salt.
+Blitz for 2 minutes until a creamy dip forms (to make sure it blends evenly, scrape down the sides of the bowl a couple of times throughout the blending).

-It’s now ready to serve!
 Transfer to a serving plate, ideally with a bit of a lip.
-Smooth down the top with the back of a spoon to make a little indent in the middle.
-Top with curly spring onion and some dukkah, then serve.
+Smooth down the top with the back of a spoon to make an indent in the middle.
+Top with more scallions (a drizzle of ginger scallion sauce is an excellent addition here) and a sprinkling of spiced dukkah, then serve.

 Got a question?